rromank/interview-questions/transactions.md

 ## Transactions
 ### Transaction propagation

 Defines how transactions relate to each other.
-Options:
 * `MANDATORY` - Supports a current transaction, throw an exception if none exists.
 * `NESTED` - Execute within a nested transaction if a current transaction exists, behave like `PROPAGATION_REQUIRED` else.
 * `NEVER` - Execute non-transactionally, throw an exception if a transaction exists.